Fox meteorologist Dean turns into fierce Cuomo critic - WTMJ

 “It was so tone deaf,” she said.
 “It was disgusting.”

-She shared her anger in a text exchange with her friend Tucker Carlson and, at his urging, went on his show the next night to tell her story.
+She shared her anger in a text exchange with her friend Tucker Carlson and, at his invitation, went on his show the next night to tell her story.

 She hasn’t stopped.

-Note: This story has been corrected to show the date Dean’s in-laws were married.
-They were married on Feb.
-11, 1961, not on Valentine’s Day.